ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Obtaining Aggregate Shares {#collect-aggregate}

-The Leader must obtain the Helper's encrypted aggregate share before it can complete a collection job.
-To do this, the Leader first computes a checksum over the reports included in the batch.
-The checksum is computed by taking the SHA256 {{!SHS=DOI.10.6028/NIST.FIPS.180-4}} hash of each report ID from the Client reports included in the aggregation, then combining the hash values with a bitwise-XOR operation.
+The Leader must compute its own aggregate share, as well as obtaining the Helper's encrypted aggregate share, before it can complete a collection job.

+First, the Leader retrieves all batch buckets ({{batch-buckets}}) associated with this collection job.
+The batch buckets to retrieve depend on the batch mode of this task:

+* For time-interval tasks, this is all batch buckets whose batch bucket identifiers are contained within the batch interval specified in the `CollectionJobReq`'s query.
+* For leader-selected tasks, this is the batch bucket associated with the batch ID the Leader has chosen for this collection job.

+The Leader then combines the values inside the batch bucket as follows:

+* Aggregate shares are combined via `Vdaf.merge(agg_param, agg_shares)` ((see
+  {{!VDAF, Section 4.4}})), where `agg_param` is the aggregation parameter provided in the `CollectionJobReq`, and `agg_shares` are the (partial) aggregate shares in the batch buckets.
+The result is the final aggregate share for this collection job.
+* Report counts are combined via summing.
+* Checksums are combined via bitwise XOR.

 Then the Leader sends a POST request to `{helper}/tasks/{task-id}/aggregate_shares` with the following message: